 Attendance and Illness

-White Cliffs Primary School believes that in order to facilitate teaching and learning, good attendance is essential.
+White Cliffs Primary and Nursery School believes that in order to facilitate teaching and learning, good attendance is essential.
 Pupils cannot achieve their full potential if they do not regularly attend school.

 We are committed to: